 It is important to keep in mind that you should move swiftly and secretly in terms of applying for a patent in that any public disclosures, sales, or uses prior to the application filing date could have negative consequences to the patentability of your invention.
 In addition, the United States has a “First-Inventor-to-File” patent system, meaning that the application filing date could control patent rights, regardless of the date of invention.
 In any event, at the time of filing your patent application, the invention must not have been (a) publicly disclosed, on sale or in use by anyone other than the inventor, or (b) publicly disclosed, on sale or in use by the inventor for more than one year.

-Gerben Law Firm provides flat fee application services for both design and utility patents.
+Gerben IP provides flat fee application services for both design and utility patents.
 Our experienced intellectual property attorneys will prepare your application, including formal drawings and detailed descriptions of your invention.
 Contact us today for a free consultation.